Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Internal Plumbing (Your Home’s Pipes)

-The plumbing inside your home is your responsibility, and it is often the biggest source of additional contaminants.
-Depending on when your home was built, your internal pipes may contain:
+Your home’s plumbing is your responsibility and is often the biggest source of added contaminants.
+Depending on age, your pipes may contain:

-• Copper leaching (from corroded copper pipes, particularly in homes with acidic water or old pipe runs)
+• Copper leaching – from corroded copper pipes, particularly with acidic water or old runs

-• Brass fittings with lead content (older taps and valves can contain lead that leaches into standing water)
+• Brass fittings with lead content – older taps and valves can leach lead into standing water

 Substance